RenderKit/openvkl/README.md

 leveraging Open VKL’s performance-optimized kernels, which include volume traversal and sampling functionality for a variety of volumetric data formats.
-The kernels are optimized for the latest Intel® processors with support for SSE, AVX, AVX2, and AVX-512 instructions.
+The kernels are optimized for the latest Intel® processors with support for SSE, AVX, AVX2, and AVX-512 instructions, and for ARM processors with support for NEON instructions.
 Open VKL is part of the [Intel® oneAPI Rendering Toolkit](https://software.intel.com/en-us/rendering-framework) and is released under the permissive [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).